Jemsire/DiscordWebhook/README.md

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/jemsire/DiscordWebhook/releases)
-2. Place the `DiscordWebhook-1.0.0.jar` file into your Hytale server's `mods` folder
+2. Place the `DiscordWebhook-x.x.x.jar` file into your Hytale server's `mods` folder
 3. Start your server to generate the configuration file
 4. Edit the `Jemsire_DiscordWebhook/WebhookConfig.json` file in your mods folder and add your Discord webhook URL
 5. In-game type `/dw-reload` to hot reload the config to start the plugin.